The FDA does not recommend taking methotrexate while pregnant. We’ll cover its safety issues and some alternatives.

-It reduces inflammation caused by RA by weakening your immune system.
+It reduces inflammation caused by RA by dialing down the hyperimmune response.
 This action can help prevent further joint damage and ease the symptoms caused by RA.

-There are good reasons for the severe restrictions on methotrexate use during pregnancy.
-Using methotrexate while you’re pregnant could end your pregnancy or cause severe birth defects.
-These birth defects could affect the way your child looks, develops, or functions for the rest of his or her life.
+There are good reasons for the severe restrictions on taking methotrexate during pregnancy.
+Using methotrexate while pregnant could end your pregnancy or cause severe developmental issues for a fetus.

 - neural tube defects, such as: